-Currently most of my time is divided between my EU-funded project, Transtextual Networks, and Kısmet Press, a newly establishing open-access publishing house, of which I am a co-founder.
-You can find further information on both as well as my most recent or forthcoming publications, presentations, and other activities on this page.
-I am also committed to keeping my plants alive in dark, cold Copenhagen.
+Currently most of my time is divided between researching medieval and early modern manuscripts at the Kenneth Spencer Research Library, maintaining the website of my EU-funded project, Transtextual Networks, and finding exciting books for Kısmet Press, a newly establishing open-access publishing house, of which I am a co-founder.
+Between 2018-2019, I worked on the manuscripts at the Arnamagnæan Collection.
+You can find further information on these as well as my most recent or forthcoming publications, presentations, and other activities on this page.

 Engaging with one of the most important elements of Europe’s cultural heritage, “Transtextual Networks” employs material evidence and technological tools to analyse relationships among texts in the Middle Ages.

 recent: manuscripts with limp bindings in the arnamagnæan collection

 “Judging a Book by its Cover: Manuscripts with Limp Bindings in the Arnamagnæan Collection.”
 In From Text to Artefact: Studies in Honour of Anne Mette Hansen.
 Ed.
 K. A. Kapitan, B. Stegmann, S. D. Vrieland.
 Leeds: Kısmet Press, 2019.
 121–40.